ChristopherRios7/VisionMLKit/README.md

 # MLKitAndroid
 HCI Final Project using ML Kit SDK

-The ML Kit for Firebase Android Quickstart app demonstrates how to use the various features of ML Kit to add machine learning to your application.
+The Vision app demonstrates how to use the various features of Google's ML Kit to add machine learning to your application.

 Introduction
 ------------